Gonzalo García (footballer, born 1983): Coaching career

 García started working as a manager immediately after retiring, acting as assistant at Esbjerg fB of the Danish 1st Division.
-On 16 May 2019, after one year in the same capacity at FC Twente, he was appointed their head coach.
-His contract was not renewed after it expired following the 2019–20 season.
+On 16 May 2019, after one year in the same capacity at FC Twente, he was appointed their head coach, as Marino Pušić had been dismissed despite winning the Eerste Divisie title.

-On 16 June 2021, García was appointed head coach of Croatian Prva HNL side NK Istra 1961.
+On 3 August 2019, García's debut for Twente was a 1–1 home draw with PSV Eindhoven.
+His contract was not renewed after it expired following the 2019–20 season, in which the club finished 14th and the campaign was abandoned due to the COVID-19 pandemic.